 The first Australian Act whereby one party could be summoned before, and, presumably, made subject as in proceedings of an ordinary court of law to the order of a court, was the South Australian Act of 1894.
-Its principles have been largely followed in other States, but it proved abortive in operation in its own State, and in many respects is superseded by the Wages Board system already described.
-Western Australia passed an Act in 1900, repealed and re-enacted with amendments in 1902 and 1909, New South Wales followed in 1901.
+Its principles have been largely followed in other States, but it proved abortive in operation in its own State, and in many respects was superseded by the Wages Board system.
+Western Australia passed an Act in 1900, repealed and re-enacted with amendments in 1902 and 1909, the whole being consolidated in the Industrial Arbitration Act of 1912.
+The Court system was adopted in New South Wales in 1901, and various changes having been subsequently introduced, a consolidation was made in 1912.
+Queensland introduced the system under the Industrial Peace Act of 1912.
 The Commonwealth principal Act, passed in 1904, applies only to industrial disputes extending beyond the limits of a single State.
-In Western Australia there is under the Act a Court of Arbitration and three Boards of Conciliation.
-Each of the latter has a limited jurisdiction over the industrial district assigned to it, but the Boards are practically obsolete, as nearly the whole of the work under the Arbitration Act has devolved upon the Court.
+In Western Australia a Court of Arbitration is constituted under the presidency of a Judge of the Supreme Court.

 - (iii.)
 Industrial Unions.
 The Arbitration Act, framed to encourage a system of collective bargaining, to facilitate applications to the court, and to assure to the worker such benefits as may be derived from organisation, virtually creates the Industrial Union.
-This, except in New South Wales, is quite distinct from the trades union; it is not a voluntary association, but rather an organisation necessary for the administration of the law.
-The New South Wales Act of 1901 required all trade associations to register as "industrial unions," prescribing the separation of industrial and benefit funds, and enforcing strict and proper management, the industrial funds being available in payment of penalties incurred for breaches of the Arbitration Act. unions (or "organisations," as they are styled in the Commonwealth Act) may be formed by employers or employees.
+This, except in New South Wales and Western Australia, has been quite distinct from the trades union; it is not a voluntary association, but rather an organisation necessary for the administration of the law.
+The New South Wales Act of 1901 required all trade associations to register as "industrial unions," prescribing the separation of industrial and benefit funds, and enforcing strict and proper management, the industrial funds being available in payment of penalties incurred for breaches of the Arbitration Act.
+Industrial unions (or "organisations" as they are styled in the Commonwealth Act) may be formed by employers or employees.
 They must be registered, and must file annual returns of membership and funds.
 Before unions of employers are registered, there must be in their employment a minimum number of employees.
-In Western Australia the minimum is 50, under the Commonwealth Act, 100.
+In New South Wales and Western Australia the minimum is 50; under the Commonwealth Act, 100.
 Unions of employees must, in Western Australia, have a membership of 15; by the Commonwealth Act a membership of 100 is required.
 The union rules must contain provisions for the direction of business, and, in particular, for regulating the method of making applications or agreements authorised by the Acts.
-In Western Australia rules must be inserted prohibiting the election to the union of men who are not employers or workers in the trade, and the use of union funds for the support of strikes and lockouts; a rule must also be inserted requiring the unions to make The Amending Act of 1909 regulates the binding of apprentices and use of the Act. terms of apprenticeship. - (iv.)
+In Western Australia rules must be inserted prohibiting the election to the union of men who are not employers or workers in the trade, and the use of union funds for the support of strikes and lockouts; a rule must also be inserted requiring the unions to make use of the Act. - (iv.)
 Industrial Agreements.
 Employers and employees may settle disputes and conditions of labour by industrial agreements, which are registered and have the force of awards.
-They are enforceable against the parties and such other organisations and persons as signify their intention to be bound by an agreement. - (v.)
+They are enforceable against the parties and such other organisations and persons as signify their intention to be bound by an agreement.

+(v.)
 Powers of Court.
 Failing agreement, disputes are settled by reference to the court.
-This consists of a judge of the Supreme Court of the State, or, in the case of the Commonwealth, of the High Court.
-In the States, he is assisted by two "members," who are chosen by and are appointed to represent the employers and employees respectively.
-Technical assessors may be called in to sit with and to advise the court.
-The Commonwealth Court may (and on the application of an original party to the dispute must) appoint two assessors at any stage of the dispute.
+In the Commonwealth this consists of a Judge of the High Court.
+The Court may (and on the application of an original party to the dispute must) appoint two assessors at any stage of the dispute.
+In the States the president of the tribunal (usually a Judge of the Supreme Court) is assisted by members (the number varying under the various Acts) chosen by and appointed to represent the employers and employees respectively.